The electrifying history of Nikola Tesla

 4. Tesla was an environmentalist

 Unfortunately, this aim to create something more sustainable lost him the funding of J.P.
-Morgan, who claimed that they weren’t interested in funding an electrical source that they couldn’t charge for.
+Morgan, who claimed they weren’t interested in funding an electrical energy source they couldn’t charge for.

 5. Tesla had many famous friends